greenmochi/ultimate/README.rst

 Go to `microsoft downloads page <https://visualstudio.microsoft.com/downloads/>`_ and look for ``Build Tools for Visual Studio 2019``

-Add the build tools to your system path.
+Add the build tools to our system path.
 The path looks something like this:

 ``C:\Program Files (x86)\Microsoft Visual Studio\2019\BuildTools\VC\Tools
 \MSVC\14.21.27702\bin\Hostx64\x64``